Siminalayi Fubara

-Siminalayi Fubara (born Amaopusenibo Siminalayi Fubara; 28 January 1975) is a Nigerian politician and accountant.
-A member of the People's Democratic Party, he has served as the governor of Rivers State since 18 September 2025.
-He was in office after his successful election on 23 May 2023 until his suspension on 18 March 2025 by President Bola Tinubu, who declared an emergency rule as well as replaced him with Ibok Ekwe Ibas.
+Amaopusenibo Siminalayi Fubara (born Siminalayi Joseph Fubara; 28 January 1975) is a Nigerian politician and accountant who has served as the governor of Rivers State since 23 May 2023.
+A member of the All Progressives Congress since December 2025, Fubara was suspended as governor on 18 March 2025 following an emergency rule by President Bola Tinubu.
+On 18 September 2025, he was re-instated.

 Fubara was born and raised in the Opobo, Rivers State, Nigeria.
 He attended Opobo Primary School and Comprehensive Secondary School, Opobo for his primary and secondary school education respectively.
 He had his business education at Rivers State University, where he obtained his degree in business education, postgraduate degree in accounting from Enugu State University of Science and Technology, and MSc in Finance and MBA from the Business School of the University of Port Harcourt.
 Starting his career in 2003 as the principal accountant of the Rivers State Senior Secondary Schools Board, he rose to being the Director of Finance and Accounts of the state in 2015.
 He also became the Permanent Secretary in 2020 before becoming the Accountant General of the state on 23 December 2020, a position he held until May 2022.